-NoteFor a list of external USB sensors that are supported by the Cable and Antenna Analyzer for transmission measurements, see your instrument's Technical Data Sheet.NoteOnly a supported USB power sensor is necessary to make Transmission (USB sensor) measurements, the purchase of Option 19, High Accuracy Power Meter (HIPM) is not required.
+For a list of external USB sensors that are supported by the Cable and Antenna Analyzer for transmission measurements, see the Cable and Antenna Analyzer Technical Data Sheet.

-Table 4-1 presents a summary of the typical measurements and required cable end tool.
+Table 2-1 presents a summary of the typical measurements and required cable end tool.
 The typical values are for general information purposes.
 The carriers will provide final values in the acceptance testing specification.